csci338/fall2023/pages/_assignments/lab07.md

 WORKDIR /app
 RUN pip install poetry
 RUN poetry install
-CMD ["poetry", "run", "uvicorn", "server:app", "--host", "0.0.0.0"]
 ```

-Note that there are now two images: one for the client that uses Node (top), and one for the server that uses Python (bottom).
+Note that there are now two images:
+* One for the client that uses Node (Lines 1-5), and
+* One for the server that uses Python (Lines 7-13).

 #### 2.2.2. compose.yaml
 Also in the `app` directory -- on the same level as your Docker file -- create a new file called `compose.yaml` that contains the following: